Everybody Comes to Rick's: Murray Burnett

 Burnett also wrote the play Hickory Street (writer Amnon Kabatchnik says the correct title is Hickory Stick), together with Frederick Stephani.
-It featured a wounded veteran who teaches in a vocational high school in New York.
+It featured a wounded veteran who teaches at a vocational high school in New York.
 It opened on Broadway in 1944 starring Steve Cochran.

 Burnett wrote, produced, and directed many radio plays, including the 1952 ABC series Cafe Istanbul, with the German actress Marlene Dietrich as Mlle.
 Madou.
 This show was adapted as Time for Love, which ran for 38 episodes on CBS Radio in 1953.

 At the time of his and Alison's suit in 1985, Burnett was working for Corporation for Entertainment and Learning in Manhattan.
 He had the first 15 pages written for a sequel to Everybody Comes to Rick's.

 He was first married to Frances, with whom he had traveled to Europe in 1938.
 They divorced after having a daughter, Lori.

 Burnett met his second wife, actress Adrienne Bayan, when she had a role in his play Hickory Street.
 Burnett was the uncle of documentary director Barbara Kopple.
-He died on September 23, 1997 in New York City.
+He died on September 23, 1997, in New York City.